The Adventure of the Second Stain: Film and television

-Radio
+Audio

 A radio adaptation aired as an episode of the American radio series The Adventures of Sherlock Holmes.
 The episode was adapted by Edith Meiser and aired on 23 June 1932, with Richard Gordon as Sherlock Holmes and Leigh Lovell as Dr. Watson.

 Meiser also adapted the story as an episode of the American radio series The New Adventures of Sherlock Holmes, with Basil Rathbone as Holmes and Nigel Bruce as Watson, that aired on 29 January 1940.
 Another episode in the same series adapted from the story aired on 4 January 1942.

 John Gielgud played Holmes and Ralph Richardson played Watson in a radio adaptation of the story that aired on the BBC Light Programme in November 1954.
 It also featured Raf De La Torre as Lord Bellinger and John Cazabon as Lestrade.
 The production aired in January 1955 on NBC radio.

 Michael Hardwick dramatised the story as a radio adaptation for the BBC Home Service, as part of the 1952–1969 radio series starring Carleton Hobbs as Holmes and Norman Shelley as Watson, with Simon Lack as Trelawney Hope and Barbara Mitchell as Mrs Hudson.
 The adaptation aired in 1967.

 "The Second Stain" was dramatised for BBC Radio 4 in 1993 by Bert Coules as part of the 1989–1998 radio series starring Clive Merrison as Holmes and Michael Williams as Watson.
 It featured Jeremy Clyde as Trelawney Hope and Sabina Franklyn as Lady Hilda.

 The story was adapted as a 2013 episode of The Classic Adventures of Sherlock Holmes, a series on the American radio show Imagination Theatre, starring John Patrick Lowrie as Holmes and Lawrence Albert as Watson.

+In 2025, the podcast Sherlock & Co. adapted the story in a two-episode adventure called "The Second Stain", starring Harry Attwell as Sherlock Holmes, Paul Waggott as Dr. John Watson and Marta da Silva as Mariana "Mrs. Hudson" Ametxazurra.
+The roles of the Hope family are gender swapped with Kasmine Kerr as Tabitha Hope, and Joshua Manning as Hildon Hope.